HewlettPackard/python-hpOneView/README.md

 ## SDK Documentation

-The latest version of the SDK documentation can be found in the [SDK Documentation section] (https://hewlettpackard.github.io/python-hpOneView/index.html).
+The latest version of the SDK documentation can be found in the [SDK Documentation section](https://hewlettpackard.github.io/python-hpOneView/index.html).

 ## Logging